wedotstudio/fcus/Fcus/Assets/about.md

 This is a minimal Markdown UWP editor made based on HTML5 and Javascript.

+> This project is no longer maintained.
+Please move to other Markdown apps.

 ## Shortcuts

 - **Ctrl-N** Create a new file